+The Disney College Program is a full-time paid internship at the Walt Disney World Resort in Orlando, Florida.
+Students can receive academic credit while building their resume working for a Fortune 100 company.
 The program is open to all college students.
-At Tompkins Cortland, it works especially well for those in Business Administration, Hotel & Restaurant Management and Liberal Arts General Studies.
+At Tompkins Cortland, it wors especially well for those in Business Administration, Hotel & Restaurant Management and Liveral Arts General Studies.
 Students in any major are welcome to participate.
 Participants must be at least 18 years of age.
 Older, non-traditional students are welcome.